Pyomo/pyomo/doc/OnlineDocs/modeling_extensions/dae.rst

    disc_col.apply_to(model,wrt=model.t2,nfe=10,ncp=5)

-If the user would like to apply the same discretization to all ``ContinuousSet`` components in a model, just specify the discretization once without the 'wrt' keyword argument.
-This will apply that scheme to all ``ContinuousSet`` components in the model that haven't already been discretized.
+If the user would like to apply the same discretization to all :py:class:`ContinuousSet<pyomo.dae.ContinuousSet>` components in a model, just specify the discretization once without the 'wrt' keyword argument.
+This will apply that scheme to all :py:class:`ContinuousSet<pyomo.dae.ContinuousSet>` components in the model that haven't already been discretized.

 Custom Discretization Schemes
 *****************************

 A transformation framework along with certain utility functions has been created so that advanced users may easily implement custom discretization schemes other than those listed above.
 The transformation framework consists of the following steps:

    1. Specify Discretization Options
    2. Discretize the ContinuousSet(s)